UVADS/orientation-technical/hello-world.md

 # Conclusions, Homework, and Takeaways
 * When you are setting up a system in this orientation (bash,python,R) or in the future.
 The first program you run should be 'hello world'.
 * Running 'hello world' is a concrete task you can accomplish with minimal overhead.
 It provides a jump off point for further operations and helps to orient you to the new system.
+* Explain to a curious person what 'hello world' is and why it is useful.

 ## Reading List
 This list is initially populated with wikipedia articles.
 The goal of the exercise for the students is to improve this list.
 When you find something better make a pull request and improve the list.